Organic vs Ceramic vs Metallic Brake Pads: What’s the Difference?

 - The metals help dissipate heat which helps cool down the braking system faster

-- Can work in greater temperature ranges
+- Can work in higher temperature ranges

 - Used for daily driving and performance use